Switching car insurance companies? Our guide has you covered! Discover how to save money, avoid coverage gaps, and transition smoothly.

 Do you own a home?
 Depending on your auto insurance provider, you may be able to get a homeowner discount just for owning a house.

 Car insurance is a requirement in most states.
 But how much you buy is mostly up to you.
 Here’s how the amount of coverage you buy affects your rates.

 Are you planning to lease a car?
 You may need certain types of car insurance for it.
 Read more to learn what lenders require you to have.

 Is car insurance too expensive for you to buy right now?
 Your state may be able to offer financial aid.
 Find out more about it here.

-You can get a student away at school discount if someone on your policy lives at college 100 miles from home without access to a car.
-Qualifying families can save 5 to 10% on their auto insurance.
+The student away at school discount saves families 5 to 10% on their auto insurance.
+To qualify, a driver on your policy must live at a college 100 miles from home without access to a car.

 Thinking of buying a new car?
 You’ll want to make sure that your insurance is all set for it.
 Find out how to insure your new car here.